bcanedo4/TypeThatFact/README.md

 ## Acknowledgments

-A huge thank you to the API that generates the useless facts: (https://uselessfacts.jsph.pl/)
+A huge thank you to the API that generates the useless facts: (https://uselessfacts.jsph.pl/).

 ## Questions, Suggestions, Feedback?

 Let's chat!
-Feel free to message me here or at my linkedIn (https://www.linkedin.com/in/brian-canedo/)
+Feel free to message me here or at my linkedIn: (https://www.linkedin.com/in/brian-canedo/).